 Q: Why does my puzzle BGM feel too “busy”?

-A: Probably too many lead instruments.
-Pick one — marimba OR ukulele OR piano — and let the rest be pads.
-Puzzle BGM is about texture, not melody fight.
+A: Usually too many lead instruments.
+Pick one (marimba OR ukulele OR piano) and let the rest be pads.
+Puzzle BGM is about texture, not a melody fight.

 Q: How long should the loop be?

 A: 60–90 seconds is the sweet spot.
-Long enough not to feel repetitive in 5 minutes, short enough to keep generation quality high.
+Long enough not to feel repetitive in five minutes, short enough that Suno holds quality across the section.

-Q: My BGM has vocals even with no vocals — fix?
+Q: My BGM still has vocals even with no vocals.
+How do I fix it?

-A: Add instrumental only and no lead vocals both.
-Suno occasionally adds humming — no humming helps.
+A: Add instrumental only and no lead vocals together.
+Suno occasionally adds humming, so no humming helps.
+If a vocal still appears, separate stems and keep the instrumental only.

 Q: Mobile match-3 vs cozy farm — what changes?